namiles/static-routing-lab/README.md

 # Configuring Static Routes
-You can find the full device configurations for my Static Routing lab.
-See more at https://www.nicksnetworklab.com.
+You can find the full device configurations for my Static Routing lab below..
+This lab and more are available at https://www.nicksnetworklab.com.

 ### R1
 ```